 WAKING UP AND COMING TO KNOWLEDGE

 Either they are fleeing somewhere, or they lack strength to escape when pursued.
 They are involved in inflicting blows, or they themselves receive bruises.
 They are falling from high places, or they fly through the air with no wings at all.
 Other times, it is as if certain people were trying to kill them, even though there is no one pursuing them; or they themselves are killing those beside them, and they are stained by their blood.
 Until the moment when they who are passing through all these things—I mean they who have experienced all these confusions—awaken, they see nothing because the dreams were nothing.
-It is thus that they who cast ignorance from them like sleep do not consider it to be anything, nor regard its properties to be something real, but they renounce them like a dream in the night and they consider the knowledge of the father to be the dawn.
+It is thus that they who cast ignorance from them like sleep do not consider it to be anything, nor regard its properties to be something real, but they renounce them like a bad dream in the night and they consider the knowledge of the father to be the dawn.
 It is thus that each one has acted, as if asleep, during the time of ignorance, and thus a person comes to understand, as if awakening.
-And happy is the one who comes to himself and awakens.
+And happy is the one who comes to themself and awakens.
 Indeed, blessings on one who has opened the eyes of the blind.

 THE SON REVEALS THE WORD OF THE FATHER

-The son appeared, informing them of the father, the illimitable one.
-He inspired them with that which is in the mind, while doing his will.
+The son appeared, informing the all of the father, the illimitable one.
+He inspired the all with that which is in the mind, while doing his will.
 Many received the light and turned toward him.
 But material people were alien to him and did not discern his appearance nor recognize him.
 For he came in the likeness of flesh and nothing blocked his way because what is incorruptible is irresistible.
 Moreover, while saying new things, speaking about what is in the heart of the father, he proclaimed the faultless word.
 Light spoke through his mouth, and his voice brought forth life.
-He gave them thought and understanding and mercy and salvation, and the spirit of strength derived from the infinity and sweetness of the father.
+He gave them thought and understanding and mercy and salvation, and the spirit of strength derived from the infinity and a sweetness of the father.
 He caused punishments and scourgings to cease, for it was they that caused many in need of mercy to stray from him in error and in chains—and he mightily destroyed them and derided them with knowledge.
 He became a path for those who went astray and knowledge for those who were ignorant, a discovery for those who sought, and a support for those who tremble, a purity for those who were defiled.

 THE SON IS THE SHEPHERD OF THE ONE LOST SHEEP